JasonZ-Git/JasonTechnology/git-books/DailyThinking.md

 12 Jan, 2020
 ------------
-Restrictions has been used in Hibernate - not too bad though.
+Restrictions have been used in **Hibernate** - not too bad though - TODO

 11 Jan, 2020